OBITORASU/My-Hacking-Writeups/TryHackMe/Overpass/README.md

 ![edit](images/edit.png)

 Now I went into the directory where I had the python http server running and recreated the path in the job namely `/downloads/src`.
-In there I made my own malicious `buildscript.sh` with the following code:
+In the context of the path, I made my own malicious `buildscript.sh` with the following code:
 ```
 #!/bin/bash
 chmod +s /bin/bash